Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Future work

 \paragraph{Applications for error-correcting codes}

 Implementing a fault-tolerant universal set of gates transversally will reduce the overall cost of error correction.
 However, as this cannot be achieved using just one code, a common method used switches between two sets of codes, each having a different set of transversal gates~\cite{anderson2014codeswitch}.
-Extending our system to either typecheck or even infer the structure of the code-switching circuit given the type of two codes would prove to be fruitful.
-Similarly, inferring the encoding and decoding circuits for a code given its type could also be of value in verifying the implementation of error correcting codes.
+Extending our logic to either infer the structure of or even validate the code-switching circuit given the predicates describing two codes would prove to be fruitful.
+Similarly, validating the encoding and decoding circuits for a code given its predicate could also be of value in verifying the implementation of error-correcting codes.